AhteshamKamal/MoviePulse-Collaborate/README.md

 **How to get API keys:**

-Create an account at [The Movie Database (TMDB)](https://www.themoviedb.org/), and apply for an API key by navigating to the API link in your account settings.[TMDB API KEY]
+1.Create an account at [The Movie Database (TMDB)](https://www.themoviedb.org/), and apply for an API key by navigating to the API link in your account settings.[TMDB API KEY]

-Visit https://www.omdbapi.com/, navigate to the "API" section or go to https://www.omdbapi.com/apikey.aspx, sign up or log in, generate your API key by providing details and agreeing to the terms of use.[OMDB API KEY]
+2.Visit https://www.omdbapi.com/, navigate to the "API" section or go to https://www.omdbapi.com/apikey.aspx, sign up or log in, generate your API key by providing details and agreeing to the terms of use.[OMDB API KEY]

 **How to run the project:**